ONSdigital/dp-upload-service/README.md

 dp-upload-service
 ================

-Digital publishing resemable file upload service that handles on the fly encryption and writing to S3.
+Digital publishing resumable file upload service that handles on the fly encryption and writing to S3.
 It updates images through the CMS

 ### Getting started